underwater/ThinkSharp.FeatureTour/README.md

 ### How It Works

-ThinkSharp.FeatureTour uses **element-based positioning**, NOT pixel coordinates:
+LedgerVue.FeatureTour uses **element-based positioning**, NOT pixel coordinates:

 ✅ **No pixel coordinates** - Tours adapt to any screen resolution
 ✅ **Auto-resizing** - Callouts follow elements when window resizes